haegenschlatt/distopia/readme.md

 Distopia is a discussion forum that features indented replies, color-coded pseudo-anonymity (each anonymous user is given a distinct color), and much more.

+Note: This repository contains testing/in-development software.
+The system should always work but features may be incomplete or missing.
+Use at your own discretion.
+Bug reports can be emailed to kevin@kevinywu.com.

 # Installation
 There is currently no automated installation.